bluz71/git-status-fly/README.md

 Copy, and untar, the appropriate _git-status-fly_ binary, from **Releases**, to somewhere in the current `$PATH`.

-Alternatively if the Rust build chain is available, clone this repository and build a release via `cargo build --release` and copy the `git-status-fly` binary from `target/release` to somewhere in the current `$PATH`.
+Alternatively, if the Rust build chain is available, clone this repository and build a release via `cargo build --release` and copy the `git-status-fly` binary from `target/release` to somewhere in the current `$PATH`.